 Watch this comprehensive video tutorial on how to make a moonshine still courtesy of Jake Foster:

-Now that you know how to build your own moonshine still, you’ll have an alternative in case you run out of water heating options.
-Sure, it will require a handsome amount of materials, but having one at your disposal will definitely come in handy.
-Check out the rest of this project on DIY Ready.
-Full instructions here!
+Now you know how to build your own moonshine still, you’ll have an alternative in case you run out of water heating options.
+Sure, a homemade still will require a handsome amount of materials, but having one at your disposal will definitely come in handy.